- tomato sauce,

-The scacciata, as they call it in Catania, is also known as breaded (in dialect ‘mpanata) in Syracuse and Nissen, or as scaccia in Ragusa, or as mbigliulata in Agrigento, is a typical Sicilian handmade baked product.
+The scacciata, as they call it in Catania, is also known as breaded (in dialect ‘mpanata) in Syracuse and Nissen, or as Scaccia in Ragusa, or as mbigliulata in Agrigento, is a typical Sicilian handmade baked product.
 It is bread stuffed with tomato sauce, various vegetables, broccoli, cauliflower, eggplant, potatoes, cheese (such as ricotta, tuma, or caciocavallo), sausage, shrimps, black olives.

 The dish was born at the end of the seventeenth century as an essential dish of peasant tables.
 In Sicily, the recipe was handed down and expanded according to the culinary voices of the time.
-In the rural tables of the Kingdom of Sicily and then Two Sicilies was developed, this simple dish made of bread, vegetables, and meat often the leftovers of an abundant dinner or a recurring lunch.
-It appeared in Sicilian tables at the beginning of the eighteenth century with a recipe based on vegetables and potatoes.
+In the rustic tables of the Kingdom of Sicily and then Two Sicilies was developed, this simple dish made of bread, vegetables, and meat often the leftovers of a great dinner or a recurring lunch.
+It appeared on Sicilian tables at the beginning of the eighteenth century with a recipe based on vegetables and potatoes.
 It reached its success when Moncada himself, prince of Paternò, in 1763, wanted it on his table during Christmas celebrations.
 Since then, the tradition places it as a Christmas dish with a recipe handed down from generation to generation.
 Today scacciata has a vast diffusion in Sicily and significant commercialization of handicraft type.

 The Sicilian word scacciata means “crushed.”
 The alternative name impanata (breadcrumbs) could denote its derivation from the Spanish empanada in use in the Siracusa area.